ThomasByr/Phoenyx/helpme.md

 def scale(self, scale: float) -> None:
     """
-    scales what will be drawn on the window does not affect the stroke weight
+    scales what will be drawn on the window does not affect the stroke weight, additive

     Parameters
     ----------